t413/SinglePaged/README.md

 where you can publish changes, posts, images, and such.
 It won't alter your code at all.

 - `cd` into your project on the command line
-- use `git remote add singlepage git@github.com:t413/SinglePaged.git` to get access to this repository.
+- use `git remote add -t publish singlepage git@github.com:t413/SinglePaged.git` to get access to this repository.
 - use `git fetch singlepage publish:gh-pages` to fetch the remote branch
 - use `git branch --set-upstream gh-pages singlepage/publish && git checkout gh-pages;` This creates and checks out an orphan branch called gh-pages that tracks the original and lets you make changes.